-Lisa Benson is a diversity, inclusion and anti-racism advocate and trainer.
+Lisa Benson is a diversity, equity, inclusion and anti-racism trainer.
 She’s fueled by personal experiences with workplace bias, genuine curiosities and a hunger for systemic change.

-Dedicated, talented, and self-motivated, Lisa is a professional speaker and Emmy award-winning journalist with more than 20 years of experience.
+Dedicated, talented, and self-motivated, Lisa is a professional speaker, author, and Emmy award-winning journalist with more than 20 years of television news experience.

 She uses her passion for truth and story-telling to educate others about the impact of racial ignorance, systemic racism, and unconscious biases.

 Lisa’s understanding of racial hierarchies and disparities was enriched by her study of Diversity and Inclusion at Cornell University.
 She also earned her bachelor's degree in Mass Media Arts from Clark Atlanta University in Atlanta, GA.

 While in Atlanta, Lisa refined her passion for fact-finding and connecting with others while working at CNN-Impact and WGNX-CBS46.
 From there, the St. Louis native went on to work in newsrooms in Missouri and Illinois before planting roots in Kansas City.

 Lisa triumphed in federal court over a national media company after being wrongfully terminated for sharing an article on her personal Facebook page about “white tears."